 YEAR-LONG TOUR TO UNDERSTAND YOUNG ADULT MENTAL HEALTH IN THE UK

-To understand the extent of the need to support young people suffering from physical and mental trauma, in 2012 our Founder and CEO set off on a year-long 2012 mile tour of the UK to raise awareness of BRIT and to meet educational institutions, staff, carers, charities and young people throughout the UK.
+To understand the extent of the need to support young adults suffering from physical and mental trauma, in 2012, Phil (our Founder) set off on a year-long 2012 mile tour of the UK to raise awareness of BRIT and to meet educational institutions, staff, carers, charities and young adults.

 Concurrently, the tour would provide an opportunity for young adults and staff from their respective charity or educational organisation to join him each day as he walked in their county.
 Phil walked 2012 miles throughout every county of Great Britain and Northern Ireland, including Jersey, Guernsey, Alderney and the Isle of Man.
 He was hosted by universities, colleges, schools, special needs schools and charities, and joined on each day’s walk by staff and students.
 Lord Lieutenants and representatives from The Emergency Services and Her Majesty’s Armed Forces supported Phil in almost every county.

-With his spinal cord injury, 1 mile is the equivalent of 3 to 4 miles for someone without a spinal cord injury.
+With his spinal cord injury, one mile is the equivalent of three to four miles for someone without a spinal cord injury.
 Phil completed the equivalent of 310 marathon distances in 331 days.

-Unexpectedly, the 2012-mile BRIT Challenge became a catalyst for students, young people and staff to join Phil each day and use the opportunity to talk about their mental health.
-Tens of thousands, many of whom had disabilities, took part to raise awareness of young adult mental health and add their voices to the need for BRIT.
+Unexpectedly, the 2012 mile BRIT Challenge became a catalyst for students, young adults and staff to join Phil each day and use the opportunity to talk about their mental health.
+Tens of thousands, many of whom had disabilities, took part to raise awareness of young adult mental health and add their voices to strengthen and support the need for BRIT.